-Dr Taonui is an independent writer, researcher and advisor on Maori, indigenous and inter-cultural human rights and anti-cracism.
+Dr Taonui is an independent writer, researcher and advisor on Maori, indigenous and inter-cultural human rights, and, equity, diversity and anti-racism.

 He was previously a Professor of Maori and Indigenous Studies in the Centre for Indigenous Leadership and Head of the School of Maori Art, Knowledge and Education (Massey University); the first Professor of Indigenous Studies in New Zealand (AUT University); Head of the School of Māori & Indigenous Studies (Canterbury University); and a lecturer in Pacific Studies, Māori Studies and History (Auckland University).

 Rawiri is a well-known political writer and commentator having written around 400 columns, articles and features and given about 900 interviews.
 He has won 7 writing awards and is currently writing four books: Te Mana Motuhake o te Mātauranga Māori - The Colonisation and Emancipation of Māori Knowledge, Ngā Tātai-Whakapapa - Dynamics in Māori Oral Traditions, A Historical Dictionary of Māori and Ka Whāwhai tonu mātou - Struggle without End - A History of Māori.

 Professor Taonui taught the first Western Science & Indigenous Knowledge course in New Zealand in 1993 at Auckland University.
 In 2005 at Canterbury University he developed the first undergraduate and postgraduate Māori & Indigenous Studies, and, Te Reo Māori majors in a New Zealand university, where he also taught the first Indigenous Peoples undergraduate paper with a worldwide focus.
 Dr Taonui oversaw the revision of the Māori Studies BA major in Te Pūtahi ā Toi, including introducing a new minor in Te Reo Māori in 2017.
 The model he developed at Canterbury University is gradually being rolled out in schools of Māori and Indigenous Studies in universities across New Zealand.